RealJesusChrist/RassiaSimulator/README.md

 # RassiaSimulator
-Simulator life of rassian (not russian, it is important) oligarches
+Simulator of life of rassian (not russian, it is important) oligarches